OdysseyofCode/jobReosources/README.md

   * <a href="https://triplebyte.com">TripleByte</a>:Traditional resumes do not represent your full potential as they rely primarily on experience.
 Triplebyte shows your potential based on proven technical skills.

+## Company Research

+* <a href="https://www.crunchbase.com." target="_blank">Crunchbase</a>:Intelligently search and target the right opportunities with advanced search filters, analysis tools, and company alerts.
+Includes news, social media, and company history.

 ## Job tips